 People drink water directly from the glacial fountains formed on the Himalayan summit.
 It is fresh and invigorating, energizing, and free of any harmful substances.
 It is a perfect example of natural water.
 The differentials found in Hunza water are high alkalinity, low surface tension, and high concentration of minerals.

 3) Sardinia, Italy

 Situated on the Mediterranean coast, Sardinia is a rugged island of approximately 1.3 million inhabitants.
-The Sardinia region is also one of the places with the highest life expectancy in the world, with people living for, on average, 82 years.
+The Sardinia region is also one of the places with the highest life expectancy in the world, with people living for, on average, 79.7 years.
+(Learn more here)